bthate/opbot/README.rst

 for 24/7 a day presence in a IRC channel.
 It installs itself as a service so you can get it restarted on reboot.
 You can use it to display RSS feeds, act as a UDP to IRC gateway, program your own commands for it, have it log objects on disk and search them and scan emails for correspondence analysis.
-OPBOT uses a JSON in file database with a versioned readonly storage.
-It reconstructs objects based on type information in the path and uses a "dump OOP and use OP" programming library where the methods are factored out into functions that use the object as the first argument.

 OPBOT is placed in the Public Domain, no COPYRIGHT, no LICENSE.